What Is a Favicon?

 Which Sizes Do I Need?

 For most websites, you need at minimum a favicon.ico file containing 16x16, 32x32, and 48x48 pixel versions, plus a 180x180 Apple Touch Icon and 192x192 and 512x512 icons for Android.
-Our favicon generator creates all of these sizes automatically in a single download.
+Our favicon converter creates all of these sizes automatically in a single download.
+See our complete favicon sizes guide for detailed information about every size.

 Do favicons affect search engine optimization or SEO?